donzgold/JustMC_compilator/documentation/en_US/actions/player.md

 **Name:** Display Sign Text\
 **Type:** Action without value\
-**Description:** Show the sign's text change to the player without changing its text for other players.
+**Description:** Show the sign\'s text change to the player without changing its text for other players.

 **Usage example:**
 ```ts